lisagjh/ticket-generator/README.md

 #### Client-Side Form Validation

-I implemented comprehensive client-side validation using JavaScript.
+I added validation using JavaScript.
 The form checks for empty fields, validates the email format with a regular expression, and inspects the uploaded file's type and size.
 Invalid submissions are prevented, and users are alerted to the specific errors.

 ```javascript
 // check if email is valid using regex